 How Does Polkadot (DOT) Work?

 Polkadot is a multi-chain blockchain protocol that enables different blockchains to transfer messages and value in a trust-free fashion.
-It was created by Ethereum co-founder Gavin Wood and launched in 2020.
-The DOT token serves as the native cryptocurrency of the Polkadot network.
+It operates through a unique architecture designed to solve scalability and interoperability issues in the blockchain space.

 The Polkadot network consists of several key components.
-The Relay Chain serves as the main blockchain that coordinates the entire system and provides shared security.
+The Relay Chain is the main chain that coordinates the entire system and provides security.
 Parachains are independent blockchains that run in parallel and connect to the Relay Chain.
-Parathreads offer a more flexible, pay-as-you-go model for chains that don't need continuous connectivity.
+Parathreads are similar to parachains but operate on a pay-as-you-go model.
 Bridges allow Polkadot to connect with external networks like Bitcoin and Ethereum.

 Consensus Mechanism